notgoodusename/OsirisAndExtra/README.md

 ## See also

-[Osiris](https://github.com/danielkrupinski/Osiris) - Awesome free and open source cheat for CS:GO, the base for this cheat
+[Osiris](https://github.com/danielkrupinski/Osiris) - A Awesome free and open source cheat for CS:GO, And the base for this cheat